 What to Expect at an Aquatic Therapy Session?

 As with any other PT session, an initial visit will include a general consultation to determine the best plan of care for the patient’s recovery.
-The specific exercises used will depend on the patient's condition and needs, but may include underwater walking, weighted activities in the water, stability exercises and stretching with flotation devices, resistance training, and stair-training.
+The specific exercises used will depend on the patient's condition and needs.
+These may include underwater walking, weighted activities in the water, stability exercises and stretching with flotation devices, resistance training, and stair-training.

 A typical session runs 30-60 minutes, depending on the patient’s needs.
 Water temperatures in the mid-90s help patients feel comfortable and relaxed while exercising.
 Additionally, patients don’t need to be able to swim to participate in aquatic physical therapy.